Gianou/Arduino-Sonar-LCD-Game/README.md

 # LCD Sonar Game

-This Arduino project is a simple game that uses an Arduino Uno, an HC-SR04 ultrasonic sensor (sonar), and a 2004A LCD with I2C interface to create an interactive experience.
-The player controls a character on the LCD screen using the ultrasonic sensor, and their goal is to avoid incoming projectiles.
+In the context of the IoT Experimental Project from Haaga-Helia University of Applied Science, we, students, were provided with the following components to start learning about wiring and Arduino programming:
+- Arduino Uno
+- HC-SR04 Ultrasonic Sensor (Sonar)
+- 2004A LCD with I2C Interface (20x4)

+And so, I challenged myself to make a game out of those.

+## Gameplay:

+- Use the HC-SR04 Ultrasonic Sensor to control the Ship on the LCD screen.
+- The Ship changes lane according to the distance between your hand and the sensor.
+- Avoid collisions with incoming asteroids.
+- Your score is the distance you travel, it is displayed on the top right of the screen.
+- The game end when the Ship collides with an asteroid.
+- The will automatically restart after a while.

 ## Components: